freeboardgames/FreeBoardGames.org/blog/source/_posts/Publishing-your-first-boardgame-io-game-in-FBG.md

 tags:
 ---

 So you created (or want to create) an awesome new game using the [boardgame.io](https://boardgame.io) framework.
 Even though you probably told some friends and played with them, it might still be difficult to get people to know about your game and reach its full potential.
-Fear not, our project (FBG) purpose is to get your game to more people, by creating a FOSS community of developers and players.
+Fear not, FreeBoardGame.org (FBG)'s purpose is to get your game to more people by creating a FOSS community of developers and players.

 In this tutorial you are going to see how easy it is to get your game up and running in [FreeBoardGame.org](https://freeboardgame.org).
 We are going to create Checkers for the platform and very quickly have it up and running.

 # Setting up the environment

-First, fork [FreeBoardGame repo](https://github.com/freeboardgame/FreeBoardGame.org) on GitHub:
+First, fork the [FreeBoardGame repo](https://github.com/freeboardgame/FreeBoardGame.org) on GitHub:

 ![fork button image](https://github-images.s3.amazonaws.com/help/bootcamp/Bootcamp-Fork.png)

-Then, `git clone` your new forked repo, run `yarn install` to install all dependencies.
-After everything is downloaded, run `yarn run dev` to run FBG on your machine locally, it should be available in `http://localhost:8000`.
+Then, `git clone` your new forked repo, and run `yarn install` to install all dependencies.
+After everything is downloaded, run `yarn run dev` to run FBG on your machine locally, it should be available at [http://localhost:8000](http://localhost:8000/).

-You are all set to start coding your new game !
+You are all set to start coding your new game!

 # Bootstraping your game

-Most of each game code live in their own folder, in `src/games/[GAME CODE]`so the first action is to create a new folder.
+We keep most of the game code in their own folder.
+The first thing we have to do is create a new folder for our new game.
 For checkers, we can go ahead and run `mkdir src/games/checkers`.

 Now, let's create its first configuration file, `src/games/checkers/index.ts`: